 Don’t be so serious in your blog post. 🙂

 Treat your readers as a friend that you are having a casual conversation.

-Don’t expect you will be great in the first blog post.
+I don’t expect you will be great in the first blog post.
 Practice makes perfects.

 Continue writing until you master the skill of producing content.
 You can always revisit your old article and revamp it in the future.

-Start writing now and take actions!
+Start writing now and take action!